-The Risk Management Function operates independently from the business, which is established using the following principles:
+The Risk Management Function operates independently from the business, this is established using the following principles:

-- The Risk Management Function has a formal status, which is stated and communicated through the Risk management charter: - Risk Managers within report to the CRO via head of ORM, head of FRM and head of Model Validation; - The CRO has a functional reporting line to the Group CRO in accordance with the responsibility matrix and consultation process set forth in the Group Risk Management Charter; - A Risk Manager, in particular the CRO, is not placed in a position where possible conflict of interest may occur between risk responsibilities and any other responsibilities; and - The Risk Management Function staff is entitled to have access to the information and personnel necessary to carry out their responsibilities.
+- The Risk Management Function has a formal status, which is stated and communicated through the Risk management charter; - Risk Managers report to the CRO via head of ORM and head of FRM; - The CRO has a functional reporting line to the Group CRO in accordance with the responsibility matrix and consultation process set forth in the Group Risk Management Charter; - A Risk Manager, in particular the CRO, is not placed in a position where possible conflict of interest may occur between risk responsibilities and any other responsibilities; and - 5.
+The Risk Management Function staff is entitled to have access to the information and personnel necessary to carry out their responsibilities.